Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs

 2. If $x_0\in \partial \Omega$, then we can pass to a further subsequence, if necessary, so that either $x_{n_k}\in \X_{n_k}\cap \Omega_{\eps_{n_k}}$ or $x_{n_k}\in \X_{n_k}\cap \partial_{\eps_{n_k}}\Omega$ for all $k$.
 In the former case we again find that \eqref{eq:subs} holds.
 In the latter case, we have $u_{n_k}(x_{n_k})= g(x_{n_k})$ for all $k$, and since $g$ is continuous we have that $\bar{u}(x_0)=g(x_0)$.
 Thus, when $x\in \partial \Omega$ we have

 which is the viscosity subsolution condition on the boundary.
 This completes the proof. \end{proof} \begin{remark} In the context of semi-supervised learning, Theorem \ref{thm:D2C} shows that the discrete graph problems are well-posed in the continuum with $O(n\eps_n)$ labeled data points, which is the number of points in $\X_n\cap \partial_{\eps_n}\Omega$, provided $\X_n$ are roughly evenly spread (e.g., an \emph{i.i.d.}~sequence with Lebesgue density).
 This is a labeling rate of $O(\eps_n)$, which vanishes as $n\to \infty$.
+However, it may vanish very slowly, since pointwise consistency requires lower bounds on $\eps_n$, as explained in Remark \ref{rem:pc} (see Eq.~\eqref{eq:lowereps}).
 We emphasize that this is a general result that is \emph{independent} of the structure of the learning algorithm or of the continuum equation.
 For the game-theoretic $p$-Laplacian with $p>d$, it was shown in \cite{calder2018game} that the $\eps$-ball game-theoretic $p$-Laplacian is well-posed in the continuum with $O(1)$ labels, which is a labeling rate of $O(1/n)$.
+This is far smaller than $O(\eps_n)$ due to \eqref{eq:lowereps}.
 A similar result was proved for the variational $p$-Laplacian in \cite{slepcev2019analysis}, though here there is a restriction on $\eps_n$ for well-posedness, even when $p>d$.
 In \cite{calder2019rates}, it is shown that when $p=2$, Laplacian regularization is well-posed at the lower label rate of $O(\eps_n^2)$ using random walk techniques.
 For the $p$-Laplacian with $2\leq p \leq d$, it is an open problem to determine the lowest labeling rate at which the algorithm has a well-posed continuum limit.
 One would conjecture the lowest rate is $O(\eps_n^p)$. \end{remark}